NHOrus/srwq-compilation/episode-05.md

 "Well, I'm not saying she was exactly the same..."

 "You're delusional.
-You've gotten it into your head that theres another version of everyone on this world, and that we're going to meet them all, one by one, and have silly little adventures where we learnt about ourselves and shit.
+You've gotten it into your head that theres another version of everyone on this world, and that we're going to meet them all, one by one, and have silly little adventures where we learned about ourselves and shit.
 Bunch of comicbook bullshit, that's what it is."

 "Can we stop arguing about this and get after them??", pleads Seolla.
 "I don't want to let that idiot alone with...her, for too long."